Body mass index (BMI) is a standard health assessment tool in most healthcare facilities.

-Those with higher BMIs more often report that their physicians only focus on their BMI, even if their appointment was for an unrelated concern.
+Those with higher BMIs more often report that their doctors focus only on their BMI, even if their appointment is for an unrelated concern.
 Often, serious medical issues go unnoticed or are incorrectly seen as weight-related problems (

-In fact, studies have shown that the higher a person’s BMI, the less likely they are to attend regular health checkups due to fear of being judged, distrust of the healthcare provider, or a previous negative experience, which can lead to late diagnoses, treatment, and care (
+In fact, studies have shown that the higher a person’s BMI is, the less likely they are to attend regular health checkups due to fear of being judged, distrust of the healthcare professional, or a previous negative experience.
+This can lead to late diagnoses, treatment, and care (

 May not be relevant for all populations

 Despite the wide use of BMI among all adults, it may not accurately reflect the health of certain racial and ethnic populations.